AEO for Brands: The New Search Operating Model

 How do you improve your chances of being included in AI answers?

 Make your entity and topic signals consistent across your site.
 Use the same names for products, concepts, and frameworks.
 Support claims with specifics.
-And ensure the page aligns to one primary intent so the system can confidently select it.
+Ensure the page aligns to one primary intent so the system can confidently select it.

 What should you measure if clicks decline but visibility increases?